AWeber Cost: Complete Pricing Breakdown for Every Plan

 Recent AWeber Pricing Changes and Their Impact

-AWeber made significant pricing adjustments in late 2023 and throughout 2024.
+AWeber made significant pricing adjustments in recent years and throughout.
 The introduction of tiered plans (Free, Lite, Plus) replaced the previous single "Pro" plan structure.
 These changes increased costs for many users, particularly those who had grandfathered pricing.

 Previous AWeber Pro subscribers who paid a flat rate regardless of features now face the three-tier system.
 Some long-time customers reported price increases of 50-150% when forced off grandfathered plans.
 This created controversy in the email marketing community and prompted some users to explore alternatives.